 Senior Member of the Technical Staff

-I came to the SEI in 1990 after teaching at Carnegie Mellon University since 1982.
-I began working on software development over 40 years ago, initially as a research programmer for custom statistical software, then as a lead programmer/designer for an early decision support system.
-Immediately prior to coming to the SEI, I was co-principal investigator of a large National Science Foundation funded project for the development and evaluation of integrated programming environments.
+Goldenson came to the SEI in 1990 after teaching at Carnegie Mellon University since 1982.
+He began working on software development almost 50 years ago, initially as a research programmer for custom statistical software, then as a lead programmer/designer for an early decision support system.
+Immediately prior to coming to the SEI, he was co-principal investigator of a large National Science Foundation funded project for the development and evaluation of integrated programming environments.

 Since joining the SEI, he served for several years as Secretary-Treasurer of the Foundation for the Empirical Studies of Programmers, was a founding member of the international SPICE trials team, was the international trials coordinator for the SPICE project in support of ISO/IEC 15504, and participated on the United States Technical Advisory Group for ISO/IEC, SC7/WG10.
 A principal author of the Measurement and Analysis Process Area for Capability Maturity Model Integrated (CMMI) models, he was technical lead for the SEI's empirical investigations into the performance outcomes of CMMI-based process improvement.

 Goldenson continues to serve occasionally on doctoral and other graduate examining committees, and he is regularly asked to review book proposals and articles for journals and publishers including IEEE Software, IEEE Transactions on Software Engineering, Empirical Software Engineering, Information and Software Technology, Systems Engineering, Human Computer Interaction, Communications of the ACM, ACM Transactions on Software Engineering Methodology, Software Quality Journal, the Journal of Medical Internet Research, the MIT Press, Kluwer Academic Publishers, and others.